Skip to main content

 Types of Wireless Network

-Wireless networks can be classified into various types based on their coverage area and purpose.
+Types of wireless networks are classified by their coverage area and purpose.

 Personal Area Network (PAN)